barrettinfotech/trumpet-rep-sheets/lesson-notes/kris15.md

 week 2

 Ewazen III--you want to get more relaxed and fluid. mp practice with YouTube recording was nice.
-Oral cavity consistent "shape" will help maint
+Oral cavity consistent "shape" will help maintain&#x20;